Several Alverno students have a big summer ahead after winning spots in highly competitive scientific research programs.

 Ameera Pearsall’s mission is to ensure equitable access to mental health resources.
 Post-graduations include earning a doctorate in behavioral neuroscience and evolutionary psychology in order to research autism and mental health disorders.

 Pearsall, a Thea Bowman Scholar, is one of just 15 undergraduate students selected from across the United States to join the Amgen Scholars Program at the National Institutes of Health.
 As an Amgen Scholar, Pearsall will explore what it means to conduct biomedical research at the federal government’s main medical research arm.
 Mentorship is an important part of the program, as is the opportunity to work side by side with top scientists.

 “I’ve always wanted to do science that improves the quality of life for others.
-Amgen addresses health disparities in marginalized communities, and that really aligns with my values of diversity, equity and inclusion,” Pearsall says.
+Amgen addresses health disparities in marginalized communities, and that really aligns with my values of diversity, equity and inclusion,” says Pearsall, class of 2023.
 “To do this work so early in my career is an amazing opportunity.”

 “Going to Alverno gave me the confidence to apply for this internship,” Pearsall adds.
 “The 8 Abilities have helped me to grow as a person, not just on an academic level.
 I’m comfortable as a student and as a scientist.”

 Future physician Merub Irfan will be doing clinical research through the Student-Centered Program to Advance Research in Cancer Careers (SPARCC) at the Medical College of Wisconsin.
 The competitive, eight-week program will give her the chance to explore possible career options in a field that greatly interests her.

 “My hope is to learn more about pediatric oncology because I really want to help kids,” says Irfan, class of 2023.